Tarboobot2888/tarboo_deobfuscate_merged/apps/docs/src/guide/common-errors.md

 > - ERR_DLOPEN_FAILED
 > - Segmentation fault

 it most likely means that the [isolated-vm](https://github.com/laverdet/isolated-vm) package was built against a different version of Node.js than the one you are using.
-This can happen if you upgrade Node.js after installing `webcrack`.
+This can happen if you upgrade Node.js after installing `TARBOO DEOBFUSCATE JS`.

 To fix this, run `npm rebuild isolated-vm` in your project directory or delete the `node_modules/isolated-vm` directory and run `npm install` again.